 White Kitchen Inspiration

-Following are some of my favorite white kitchen inspiration photos that are helping steer our final design decisions.
+Following are some of my favorite polished white kitchen inspiration photos that are helping steer our final design decisions.

 We’re talking about doing x-front uppers like the kitchen below from Studio McGee, while the remainder are all simple shaker style cabinets like these.
-I also love the mix of grain bin pulls and knobs on the cabinets.
+I also love the mix of grain bin pulls and functional knobs on the cabinets.